-Should the Death Penalty Be Abolished or Paused Because of the Alleged Possibility of an Innocent Person Being Executed?
+Should the Death Penalty Be Abolished Because Innocent People May Be Executed?

 Ernie Chambers, JD, Nebraska State Senator, stated the following during an Apr.
 16, 2015 floor debate in the Nebraska Legislature, available at legislature.ne.gov: